 The evidence consists of retrospective analyses of medical records from various veterinary hospitals, primarily cohort studies with one case control study performed in the UK.
 Retrospective studies have inherent biases, and therefore provide weaker evidence than prospective analyses.
 To date, only one study directly compares long-term survival between surgically and medically managed cases (Parkanzky et al. 2018).
 Other studies included in this Knowledge Summary did not primarily aim to determine mean survival time between the two treatment types, but did provide some survival data.
 None of these studies directly compared medical and surgical treatment in uncomplicated cases of gallbladder mucoceles, and instead included both uncomplicated and complicated cases.
-As a result, it is difficult to establish a meaningful clinical difference in mean survival time between the two between medically and surgically managed cases of uncomplicated gallbladder mucoceles in dogs.
-In order to better answer this question, more prospective analyses of medically and surgically managed cases of uncomplicated gallbladder mucoceles in dogs.
-In order to better answer this question, more prospective analyses of medically and surgically managed cases of uncomplicated gallbladder mucoceles in dogs.
+As a result, it is difficult to establish a meaningful clinical difference in mean survival time between medically and surgically managed cases of uncomplicated gallbladder mucoceles in dogs.
+In order to better answer this question, more prospective analyses of medically and surgically managed cases of uncomplicated gallbladder mucoceles should be performed.